felipesergiob/dev-portfolio/README.md

-# Portfolio - Felipe Sérgio Barroso
+# Portfolio - Felipe Sérgio

 This is a professional portfolio developed in React, with support for Portuguese and English.